-- Note: This requirement means that a mapper must be consistent in who the receiver perceives as the caller of IPP operations. - The mapper either acts as itself or acts on behalf of another user.
-The latter is preferable if it is possible.
-This consistency is - 299 necessary between Print-Job/Create-Job and Cancel-Job in order for Cancel-Job to work, but it is also desirable for other - operations.
-For example, Get-Jobs may give more information about job submitted by the caller of this operation. - NOTE: This specification doesnot define how the mapper maps: (1) the LPD printer-name to the IPP "printer-uri" or (2) the - LPD job-number to the IPP "job-uri". - NOTE: This specification does not specify how the mapper maps the LPD user-name to the IPP job-originating-user because - the mapper may use its own user-name with jobs.
+- NOTE: This specification does not define how the mapper maps: (1) the LPD printer-name to the IPP "printer-uri" or (2) the - LPD job-number to the IPP "job-uri". - NOTE: This specification does not specify how the mapper maps the LPD user-name to the IPP job-originating-user because the - mapper may use its own user-name with jobs.